Newcastle's miserable away form continues with 3-1 loss at Brentford

 LONDON :Newcastle United's miserable away run in the Premier League continued on Sunday with a 3-1 defeat by Brentford after Dan Burn conceded a second-half penalty and was sent off.

-Thiago then grabbed his second in the fifth minute of stoppage time.
+Thiago then grabbed his second, and eighth league goal of the season, in the fifth minute of stoppage time.

-Newcastle have yet to win away in the league this season, losing five and drawing four in the top flight since last April, while faring considerably better at home, in Europe and in cup competitions.
+Newcastle have yet to win away in the league this season, losing five and drawing four in the top flight since last April, while faring considerably better at home, in the Champions League and in cup competitions.

 Sunday was their third straight away defeat in the league while Brentford moved up to 12th.